The Honorable John D. Bates

 Description and requirements:

 Judge Bates employs three rotational law clerks.
 There are two one-year positions and one two-year position.
-Judge Bates is currently looking to fill one clerkship position for a one-year term commencing in March/April 2018.
+Judge Bates is currently looking to fill one clerkship position for a one-year term commencing in September 2020.

 The position requires excellent legal research, analysis, and writing skills.
 The successful applicant will work closely on a daily basis with Judge Bates.
 The job responsibilities require significant interaction with judges, attorneys, law clerks, and Clerk's Office staff.
 Excellent interpersonal and organizational skills, including the ability to handle multiple tasks and help to manage a small but busy office, are essential.